 Code 0 – The Code 0 is a specialist, very close reaching sail.
 It has a racing rule minimum mid-girth stipulation of 75% of foot length to enable it to be rated as a spinnaker.
 It is designed for use at wind angles of 45º in light airs to 100º in 12knts of breeze.
 It can be built from a variety of fabrics from 10.5oz or 2.2oz nylon through to lightweight Kevlar laminate with taffeta.
 The lightweight Kevlar taffetas offer good all round performance at a reasonable price whilst the nylons offer good performance at low cost.

 The Code 0 is particularly useful for boats with non over-lapping headsails.
 The sail is built with a high modulus luff rope to cope with the high luff loads necessary to produce as straight as possible luff.

-Dolphin Tri Radial Spinnakers/Asymmetrics and Code 0’s feature panels rocked in vertical orientation to allow the stronger warp fibres to align with the high load path in the sail.
+Dolphin tri radial spinnakers/asymmetrics and code 0’s feature panels rocked in vertical orientation to allow the stronger warp fibres to align with the high load path in the sail.
 This provides the ultimate in shape holding, minimizing distortion and maximizing performance.
 The lower luffs can have heavier fabrics to enhance the range of use and allow slightly close reaching angles.
-Dolphin utilise the best fabrics in the world for durability and longevity.
+Dolphin utilises the best fabrics in the world for durability and longevity.